Brinke History, Family Crest & Coats of Arms

 The surname Brinke was first found in Cambridgeshire at Brinkley, a small village about 15 miles from Cambridge in the union of Newmarket, hundred of Radfield.
 The village dates back to the late 12th century when it was first listed as Brinkelai and literally meant "woodland clearing of a man called Brynca," from the Old English personal name + "leah."

-Important Dates for the Brinke family
+Early History of the Brinke family

 This web page shows only a small excerpt of our Brinke research.
 Another 35 words (2 lines of text) covering the years 1550, 1585, 1583 and 1546 are included under the topic Early Brinke History in all our PDF Extended History products and printed products wherever possible.